novica/r-devs/README.md

 A simple page to track all of the new tools for the R language that are showing up.

-To add a tool make a PR to update the `data.csv` file, an optionally add a logo.
+To add a tool make a PR to update the `data.csv` file, and optionally add a logo file.